AMLResearchProject/all-detection-system-2019/Augmentation/README.md

   $ jupyter --ip ###.###.#.##
 ```

+Using the URL provided to you in the above step, you should be able to access a copy of this directory hosted on your own device.
+From here you can navigate the project files and source code, you need to navigate to the __AML-Detection-System/Augmentation/Augmentation.ipynb__ file on your own device which will take you to the second part of this tutorial.
+If you get stuck with anything in the above or following tutorial, please use the repository [issues](https://github.com/AMLResearchProject/AML-Detection-System/issues "issues") and fill out the request information.

 # Contributing
 We welcome contributions of the project.
 Please read [CONTRIBUTING.md](https://github.com/AMLResearchProject/AML-Detection-System/blob/master/CONTRIBUTING.md "CONTRIBUTING.md") for details on our code of conduct, and the process for submitting pull requests.